-A unit of after school detention will be one hundred and twenty (121) minutes in length and may be served after school hours on Monday and Wednesday, or prior to school beginning at 6:30 AM with prior administration approval.
+A unit of after school detention will be one hundred and twenty (120) minutes in length and may be served after school hours on Monday and Wednesday, or prior to school beginning at 6:30 AM with prior administration approval.
 The number of units will depend upon the seriousness of the offense.
 A unit of Saturday detention is two hundred and forty (240) minutes in length and is served on Saturdays from 8:00 am to 12:00 pm.
 The requirement for any detention period is silent study.
-All students must bring a textbook and other necessary work materials.
-At the conclusion of each grading period, any un-served detention time will be forwarded to our local Magistrate and remaining hours will convert - hour for hour - into community service time assigned by the court unless there is prior administrator approval for an extension prior to the end of the allotted timeframe within the school year.
-If an offense warranting a consequence occurs at the end of the marking period, the student will have up to two calendar weeks to serve the necessary detention's aforementioned timeframe or the magistrate referral may occur.
+All students must bring something quiet to read and/or work on for the duration of the detention time.
+At the conclusion of each grading period, any un-served detention time is subject to be forwarded to our local Magistrate and remaining hours will convert - hour for hour - into community service time assigned by the court unless there is prior administrator approval for an extension prior to the end of the allotted timeframe within the school year.
+If an offense warranting a consequence occurs at the end of the marking period, the student will have up to two calendar weeks to serve the necessary detention's timeframe or the aforementioned magistrate referral may